-Quality control matters because sock defects are often expensive in the wrong way.
+Quality control matters because sock defects are expensive in the wrong way.
 A weak cuff, unstable size grading, sloppy toe linking, or mismatched pairing may look minor inside the factory, but those same issues create returns, retailer complaints, and reorder risk once goods land.
 Good QC is not just about catching bad pairs.
 It is about knowing which checkpoints protect the order before defects spread across the whole run.

 Acceptable Quality Limit, or AQL, is the sampling system most buyers use to decide whether a production lot passes inspection.
 It does not mean defects are acceptable in principle.
 It means the buyer and the factory agree in advance on how many defects in a random sample will trigger acceptance or rejection.